 Historical evidence shows that uncoordinated research activities have led to poor market uptake of innovative rail solutions and limited direct leverage of EU funding.
 The complexity of the rail system, with its interconnected nature, demands harmonised implementation of innovations and technologies across national boundaries, and well beyond any market initiative from a single or group of limited players.
 A sustained EU approach is essential to ensure interoperability of the future rail solutions and operational system harmonisation, which cannot be achieved through isolated national/regional or purely private initiatives.
-By enabling the supply industry to deliver standardised products across the network, economies of scale can be increased, significantly reducing both production and implementation costs through shared knowledge and best practices.
+By enabling the supply industry to deliver standardised products aimed at reduction of complexity across the network, economies of scale can be increased, significantly reducing both production and implementation costs through shared knowledge and best practices.
 This approach not only benefits large rail systems, such as rolling stock, but also enhances the development and affordability of smaller rail specific components, fostering greater efficiency and competitiveness - including of SMEs - across the European rail sector.
 A fully coordinated approach also prevents parallel developments by individual stakeholders, with the EU acting both as a federator and as a catalyst for efficient research delivery and future affordable deployments into a system and network approach.
+European coordination becomes essential where system integration and cross-border compatibility is critical for success.
+In turn, cross-border compatibility is also contributing to more capacity, higher quality (and availability) as well as to more speed of the rail services, further reinforcing the needs for European networks cooperation.